Eschatologue/CM_wiki/docs/spells/3rd-level.md

 When the spell ends, the creature knows it was charmed by you.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, you can target one additional creature for each slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, you can target one additional creature for each slot level above 3rd.

 ### Fear
 *3rd-level illusion*